Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Related Work

-The most straightforward approach towards loop closure detection in \slam{} is using the individual scans and their poses obtained from odometry.
-The pose-similarity between non-consecutive scans within a search radius is used to detect loop closures~\cite{rottmann2019ecmr,shan2020iros}.
-S4-SLAM~\cite{zhou2021ar} and the approach by Mendes~\etalcite{mendes2016ssrr} use the odometry information to compute the overlap between point clouds to check if they are recorded from the same location.
-Chen~\etalcite{chen2020rss} use convolutional neural networks to calculate the overlap between the range image representations of point clouds to detect loops.
+The most straightforward approach to loop closure detection in \slam{} is using the individual scans and their poses obtained from odometry.
+The similarity of poses between non-consecutive scans within a search radius is used to detect loop closures~\citep{rottmann2019ecmr,shan2020iros}.
+S4-SLAM~\citep{zhou2021ar} and the approach by~\cite{mendes2016ssrr} use the odometry information to compute the overlap between point clouds to check if they are recorded from the same location.~\cite{chen2020rss} use convolutional neural networks to calculate the overlap between the range image representations of point clouds to detect loops.
 These methods primarily perform a place retrieval task, often requiring a subsequent point cloud registration step to validate the loop closures.
 Furthermore, they can be sensitive to the magnitude of drift present in the odometry pose estimates, requiring a search radius proportional to the drift.